 My Philosophy

-You’re not broken — you’re burdened by years of conditioning that told you to “man up,” “suck it up,” and never ask for help — and it’s hurting you and everyone who loves you.
+You’re not broken!
+You’re burdened by years of conditioning that told you to “man up,” “suck it up,” and never ask for help and it’s hurting you and everyone who loves you.

-To become the man you wish was there for you.
+Deep down you know you're carrying old wounds that still shape how you show up.
+A part of you longs for something more.
+To become the man you wish had been there for you.
 A father who is grounded and present.
 A partner who is open and truly listens.
-A man who lives true to his deepest values.

-You’re in the right place.
+If this speaks to you, you're in the right place.

 Welcome.